 Before PAMM accounts were introduced, investors had to work with their selected trader directly.
 The investor provided a password to their trading account to the trader.
-The investor needed to have a solid trading deposit, because no proficient trader would manage an account with $100 in it.
+The investor needed to have a solid trading deposit because no proficient trader would manage an account with $100 in it.
 Another way was to hand over the cash directly to the trader.
-Clearly, this method was associated with high risks because the trader could disappear with the investor’s money.
+This method was associated with high risks because the trader could disappear with the investor’s money.

-Compared to these outdated methods, a PAMM account has a number of indisputable advantages:
+Compared to these outdated methods, a PAMM account has several indisputable advantages:

 - PAMM broker guarantees that both the trader and the investor will fulfill their obligations towards each other.